thyAshley/100-days-of-code/log.md

 - use protect middleware to prevent user from entering the route, hiding the route does not prevent user from entering the route
 - spend too much time on trying to implement CSRF, CSURF middleware must be called after bodyparser.

+# Day 49: July 16, 2020

+**Today's Progress**:

+- working with connect-flash to store temporary data in session
+- sending email with nodemailer and sendgrid api

+### Note

+- if we do not store information in session, the information will be lost if we redirect the user
+- when working with session storing, use session.save to make sure item is save before redirecting, this will prevent unwanted behavior such as rendering of page before session is updated

+# Day 50: July 17, 2020

+**Today's Progress**:

+- recapping class component in react

+# Day 51: July 18, 2020

+**Today's Progress**:

+- working with validators in express application
+- working with custom validator
+- Typescript with nodejs
+- created a simple crud on nodejs with typescript

+### Note

+- @types/node is save as dev-dependency as typescript is a dev env feature

+# Day 52: July 19, 2020

+**Today's Progress**:

+- Working on a fullstack application using MERN stack and typescript

+### Note

+- using typescript, so far it seem to be slowing down development time due to unfamiliarity

+# Day 53: July 20, 2020

+**Today's Progress**:

+- developing API for social network application

 <hr/>

 This is a collection of middleware that i think is useful for every project.